svxcan/asfra/README.md

 - ❌ No registry modifications
 - ❌ No process injection outside of opt-in ESP feature
 - ❌ Does not auto-start with Windows
-- ✅ Reads/writes nothing outside the application folder
+- ✅ Reads/writes nothing outside `%APPDATA%\AsfraClient`

 </details>